infobip/infobip-api-php-tutorial/README.md

 composer install
 ```

-Whit that there should now be a directory named *vendor* next to the *composer.json* file.
+With that there should now be a directory named *vendor* next to the *composer.json* file.
 If you look inside it
 there is a file named *autoload.php* that will come in handy later.
 Additionally, *vendor* directory has separate
 subdirectories for infobip api client library code and it's dependencies.

 ## A fully featured textual message

-The fully featured textual message page ([advancedSms.php](https://github.com/infobip/infobip-api-php-tutorial/blob/api-client-example/advancedSms.php))
+The fully featured textual message page ([advancedSms.php]) contains the form for [sending an sms message][fftm].
-contains the form for [sending an sms message][fftm].
-Submit button will send the request to a page specified in
+Submit button will send the request to a page specified in `action` attribute of the form.
+In this example it will
-`action` attribute of the form.
-In this example it will post it to itself.
+post it to itself.

 ```php